verge-io/docs/docs/product-guide/VMsnapshotsandrestores.md

 6. Click the **Submit** button to create the new VM.

 !!!
 Tip "Restoring Data from a VM Drive"
-    To avoid issues with running both clone and source VM simultaneously, cloned VM drives can be mounted to a different VM in order to access restored data without powering on the clone: working on a separate VM, add a new drive, select the Clone Disk option, selecting the *.raw file for the restored VM drive.
+    To avoid issues with running both clone and source VM simultaneously, cloned VM drives can be mounted to a different VM in order to access restored data without powering on the clone: working on a separate VM, add a new drive, select the Clone Disk option and selecting the *.raw file from the restored VM drive.

 </br>